Adding equatorial-asymmetric effects for spin-precessing binaries into the SEOBNRv5PHM waveform model

-We perform Bayesian parameter estimation using \texttt{parallel Bilby}~\cite{Smith:2019ucc}, a highly parallel implementation of the \texttt{Bilby} inference framework~\cite{Ashton:2018jfp,Romero-Shaw:2020owr}.
+We perform Bayesian parameter estimation using \texttt{parallel Bilby}~\cite{Smith:2019ucc}, a highly parallel implementation of the \texttt{Bilby} inference framework~\cite{Ashton:2018jfp,Romero-Shaw:2020owr}\footnote{All parameter-estimation runs were performed with the standard frequency-domain Whittle likelihood as implemented in \texttt{Bilby}, using a Tukey window to taper the data.
+At the time of our analysis, the default implementation included the correction factor accounting for the fractional power loss of the window (the ``$\beta$'' factor).
+Recent work \cite{Talbot:2025vth} has shown that including this factor leads to a mildly over-constrained likelihood, whereas omitting it yields unbiased posteriors and Bayes factors for signals with network SNR $\lesssim \mathcal{O}(100)$, provided the window does not affect the part of the segment containing the signal.
+In our analyses, the impact of the windowing issue is expected to be small and, moreover, it affects all waveform models in the same way.
+We therefore do not expect our conclusions regarding the relative performance of \SEOBASYM{} and \texttt{SEOBNRv5PHM}, nor the evidence for spin precession in GW200129, to be significantly biased.}.
 The sampler is configured with $n_{\mathrm{live}} = 1000$ live points and an acceptance threshold of $n_{\mathrm{accept}} = 60$, following standard recommendations.
 The sampling parameters not explicitly specified are kept at their default values.
 We adopt a prior uniform in component masses, with the following bounds in inverse mass ratio, $1/q \in [0.05, 1]$, and in chirp mass, $\mathcal{M} \in [15, 45]\,M_\odot$.
 The spin magnitudes $\chi_i$ are sampled uniformly in $[0, 0.99]$, while spin orientations are drawn isotropically over the unit sphere.
 Remaining prior choices follow the conventions detailed in Appendix~C of Ref.~\cite{LIGOScientific:2018mvr}.